Sunday, August 31, 2025

 "Just how it happened I don't know and I guess nobody does," Carparto recalled.
 "I made a jump for the stairway.
 But the stairway had dropped and I tumbled down."

-Investigators determined chronic structural problems brought down the Pickwick - not the heel-kicking.
+Investigators determined chronic structural problems brought down the Pickwick - not the heel-kicking - in July 1925.

 Thursday, August 21, 2025